 Bio and Research Interests

 I'm currently a graduate student in philosophy in the philosophy department at Princeton University.
-Before joining Princeton, I obtained a BA in Philosophy (summa cum laude) and Mathematics (cum laude) from Cornell.
 My main areas of interest are Kant and other philosophers of the 17th and 18th centuries (especially Leibniz).
 I also have side interests in philosophy of mind, social philosophy, logic and philosophy of logic, and philosophy of language.
 Starting July 2021, I'll be an assistant professor in the Philosophy Department at University of California, Davis.

 Outside philosophy, I enjoy playing the drums and listening to jazz.
 I am also an avid birdwatcher (you can find some of my favorite photos here).